 The Australian Government offers significant property investment tax benefits to international investors who own Australian property for the purposes of renting out - be they from South Africa, from the United Kingdom or from China.
 The reason for this is that there is currently a housing shortage in Australia, which places a huge demand on rental properties.
 Over 35% of Australians rent homes and it is cheaper for Government to give investors these tax breaks than it is to provide the resources and costs needed to make homes available.

 The Government also recognises the need for its citizens to become financially secure in retirement.
 With the Baby Boomers heading into retirement in the next 20 years, there will be much less tax money going into the tax kitty, and pension as we have always know it will be a lot less, maybe even non-existent.
-As a result, Compulsory Superannuation was introduced whereby companies have to pay 9%, rising to 12%, of the gross income for each employee into a Superannuation Fund that employees will only have access to when they retire.
+As a result, Compulsory Superannuation was introduced whereby companies have to pay 9% of the gross income for each employee into a Superannuation Fund that employees will only have access to when they retire.

 What tax deductions can be claimed for an investment property?